Best Keurig Coffee Maker: Top 6 Models for 2020

 The K-Café has a smart start option too, which means you can choose the brew size before waiting for the machine to heat up (and then it will automatically brew it as soon as it’s ready).
 This model has a large 60 oz water reservoir and a useful descaling reminder.
 Read our full review of the K-Café here.

-If you like the look of it but would rather make it even more stylish, you can check out the K-Café Special Edition, which comes with a premium nickel colored finish and a metal handle and drip tray.
+If you like the look of it but would rather make it even more stylish, you can check out the K-Café Special Edition on Amazon, which comes with a premium nickel colored finish and a metal handle and drip tray.